Known wide and far as God’s Own Country, Kerala should be on anyone’s list if they are

 We bet that you first fell in love with Kerala when you glanced through the pictures of

 backwaters and palm fronds.
-The overall verdurous ambience is too tempting to ignore,
+The overall verdurous ambiance is too tempting to ignore,

 we agree.
 Your wait to be among the places you loved in the pictures is over.
 Alleppey is